The Essentials of Teaching Business English Online and In Person

 Teaching Business English online

-If you don’t want to work with a company, you can also teach Business English online as a freelancer.
-There’s a specific TEFL/TESOL niche for freelance online teachers specializing in Business English.
+If you don’t want to work with a company, you can also teach Business English online as a teacherpreneur.
+There’s a specific TEFL/TESOL niche for private online teachers specializing in Business English.
 If you market yourself correctly, you can find plenty of interested individuals, as well as companies who want someone to teach their employees English.
-If being your own boss and setting your own rates interests you, then you can start by checking out this Teaching English Online as a Freelancer course.
-You can also read about other teachers, like Carla, in the U.S., who are starting out as freelancers.
+If being your own boss and setting your own rates interests you, then you can start by checking out Teacherpreneur Academy, which provides coaching, resources, workshops, and the Succeeding as an English Teacherpreneur Specialized Certification course for independent teachers.
+You can also read about other teachers, like Belinda, from Malaysia, who joined the Academy to launch her independent career.

 How much can you make teaching Business English?